moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Themes
 ======
-block_course_overview_campus should work with all themes from moodle core. block_course_overview_campus provides a fallback for browsers with JavaScript disabled.
+block_course_overview_campus should work with all Bootstrap based Moodle themes. block_course_overview_campus provides a fallback for browsers with JavaScript disabled.